PA573 THE SMART GRID AND SUSTAINABLE COMMUNITIES

 Having trouble with registration/payment?
 Contact CPS team at cps_energy@pdx.edu

-* The course syllabus available for review here is from Spring term 2022.
-It illustrates the approach this course offered in the past, but the final set of energy policy topics that will be selected for the Spring 2024 edition will be determined by the course instructor after he receives guidance from the course participants during the first class session.
+* The course syllabus available for review here is for Spring term 2026.
+It illustrates the approach this course offered in the past, but the final set of energy policy topics that will be selected for the Spring 2026 edition will be determined by the course instructor after she receives guidance from the course participants during the first class session.
 Likely candidate smart grid topics are noted below.

 Download the "Course Fact Sheet"